 - Help your baby latch on correctly: mouth opened wide, tongue down, with as much of the breast in the mouth as possible.

 - Don't use a bottle or pacifier until nursing is established (around 1 month).

-- Pay attention to signs that your baby is full, such as turning away from the nipple and closing the mouth.
+- Feed your baby when he or she is hungry.
+Pay attention to signs that your baby is full, such as turning away from the nipple and closing the mouth.